Q: Am I able to sue my employer for my fall?

-If a report is not completed at the business location or occurred at private location or was not observed by others, compile a record of what happened yourself.
-Include information such as:
+If a report is not prepared at the business, or if your fall occurred on private property, it's a good idea to compile your own record of what happened.
+Be sure to include information such as:

-- The comments made by those who saw or helped after the fall
+- any comments made by those who saw or helped after the fall

 Q: What compensation might I be eligible for?

 - A: The categories of compensation available after a slip and fall accident are the same as those that are in play in any kind of personal injury claim.
 That means you could get monetary compensation for: